-At Mitchell & Shapiro LLP, we encourage alternative dispute resolution (ADR).
+At Mitchell Shapiro Greenamyre & Funt LLP, we encourage alternative dispute resolution (ADR).
 In most cases, it is more efficient, effective and affordable for resolving business disputes outside of court proceedings.
 ADR allows disputing parties to reach amicable but favorable resolutions, avoiding much of the expense and time investment associated with legal resolution.

 Our attorneys help clients find resolution through these means on a regular basis, and our clients often find that the non-judicial process is more efficient and effective at bringing parties together and working out a compromise that meets the needs of all parties.